codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/installing-the-quickbooks-connector.md

 :::info Connector download file

 The QuickBooks Desktop web connector is packaged as `QuickBooksDesktopConnector.exe`.
-The file is signed with an Extended Validation Code Signing Digital Certificate issued by GlobalSign.

 :::